 So, who are you then?
 How are you perceived?
-What roles you are most likely to play?
+What roles are you most likely to play?
 Well, let’s keep it simple.
 Begin by asking your self the following.
 Are you:

 • The Romantic Lead